Alexandra Burke: Influences

-Burke's known influences in music include Beyoncé, Michael Jackson, Mariah Carey, Aretha Franklin, Kelly Rowland, and Whitney Houston.
-Burke has also listed Alicia Keys, John Legend and Mary J. Blige as an inspiration in music.
+Burke's known influences in music include American entertainers Beyoncé, Michael Jackson, Mariah Carey, Aretha Franklin, Kelly Rowland, and Whitney Houston.
+Burke has also listed American singer-songwriters Alicia Keys, John Legend and Mary J. Blige as inspirations in music.
 Burke performed with Beyoncé during the final of series 5 of The X Factor.
 Burke introduced Beyoncé by saying:

 Beyoncé later described Burke as a "superstar" and a "beautiful young lady" with a "beautiful voice", as well as saying that was proud to have sung with Burke.
 Burke later said that performing with Beyoncé made her "dreams come true".
 Beyoncé later announced her tour, I Am...
 World Tour and said that she hoped to see Burke again.
 Beyoncé later invited Burke to perform on her tour in May 2009, which Burke did.
 Simon Cowell called the duet "one of the most memorable moments in the history of The X Factor.
 Burke later said her All Night Long Tour was influenced and inspired by Beyoncé and Michael Jackson.
 After Beyoncé visited Burke in the studio, she spoke of possibly recording a duet with her.
 In February 2011, Burke said that she took inspiration and influence from Robin S., Donna Summer and her mother's band, Soul II Soul on her second LP.
 Swizz Beatz is a known fan of Burke's music.
 He invited Burke to perform on the track Show Off for his second studio album, Haute Living.